 - Failure to signal

-- Damaged headlights
+- Defective or damaged headlights

 Potential Consequences of Infraction Offenses